Understanding the Ingredients in personal care products

 A newer, natural value-added ingredient is ceramides, which are similar to those in the human skin but are made by a biotech process.
 Ceramides are expensive but effective topical moisturizers.

 Antifungal, antibacterial and preservative agents constitute many of the ingredients toward the end of the ingredients list.
 Often four to eight preservatives are used.
 Most personal care products need protection from bacterial and fungal growth as well as from oxidation and other damaging chemical reactions because the bottles are opened regularly.
-Synthetic antimicrobials and antioxidants are somewhat toxic by nature and are the most likely ingredients to cause irritation and allergic reactions.
+Synthetic antimicrobials and antioxidants are somewhat toxic by nature and are the most likely ingredients to cause irritation and allergic reactions.12

-9 and in higher concentrations can play dual roles as value-added ingredients.
+Natural or vitamin-derived antioxidants are rarely irritating9 and in higher concentrations can play dual roles as value-added ingredients.
 Topical vitamin C (ascorbic acid) does penetrate the skin but is generally not stable in cosmetics.
 In a clinical study, ascorbic acid was shown to reduce inflammation after laser facial skin resurfacing when 10 percent ascorbic acid was applied in a water solution but not in a cream.Vitamin C can be made more stable and fat soluble by esterification (oxygen linking) with a fatty acid, phosphate or similar derivative.

 The fat-soluble forms of vitamin E—alpha-tocopherol, alpha-tocotrienol and gamma-tocotrienol—penetrate the skin rapidly and migrate to the dermal areas that contain the sebaceous glands.

 Colours and fragrances are usually added in small amounts.
 Fragrances can cause allergic reactions, even if they're natural.
 Eucalyptus, cedar, citrus, clove, juniper, sandalwood and tea tree essential oils are natural scents known to be allergenic.
+On the other hand, if allergies aren't a concern, higher levels of these essential oils provide scent as well as natural antibacterial protection for the product.

+Colours and fragrances are usually added in small amounts.
+Fragrances can cause allergic reactions, even if they're natural.
+Eucalyptus, cedar, citrus, clove, juniper, sandalwood and tea tree essential oils are natural scents known to be allergenic.
 On the other hand, if allergies aren't a concern, higher levels of these essential oils provide scent as well as natural antibacterial protection for the product.

+Scientific analysis has always concluded that natural skin care products are inherently safer and more effective than synthetic alternatives.
 However, this message is not being effectively communicated to consumers.
 The natural products industry must make a concerted effort to teach consumers not to take their skin for granted.